Ali Abbasi creates the grimmest of faerie tales as two outcasts find love in a hopeless place in this wild, wonderful, surprisingly emotional drama.

 Enough cannot be said about the performances from Melander and Milonoff.
 Despite being under layers of makeup Eva Melander gives one of the best performances of the year.
 Sympathetic and deeply felt, she transcends her extraordinary prosthetics with utter nakedness and vulnerability to create something real.
 As Vore, Milonoff inhabits elements of both hero and villain and the bridge between Tina’s old world and her new one.
 If you haven’t seen their previous works, I encourage you to seek them out or at least Google them to see this incredible transition.

 Border is the second film from Iranian-born director Ali Abbasi (after 2016’s Shelley).
 He merges multiple genres, expertly juggling the worlds of human dignity and magical realism with astonishing success.

-Neon will release Border in the US later this year.
+Neon will release Border in select theaters on October 26th.